JonathanMoralde/timetabling-system/README.md

 # Timetabling System

-An automated timetabling system
+A class timetabling system built with Quasar framework and Typescript

 This is a revamped version of the previous project that I've worked on.
 This is a personal project.

-Furthermore, this project was built with the Quasar Framework and Typescript.